Traditional Plant-Based Cooking

 • If you have a peanut allergy or don't like peanut butter, it can be replaced with any other type of nut butter, or with sunflower or pumpkin seed butter.

-• To prepare on the stove-top first add an extra cup/250ml of stock to the recipe and adding more stock whenever it looks like the curry will dry out too much.
+• To prepare on the stove-top: Add an extra cup (250ml) of vegetable stock to the recipe and add more stock whenever it looks like the curry will dry out too much.
 You want to end up with a nice thick creamy sauce.
 The curry will be ready once the lentils are soft, and at this point the bean sprouts can be stirred through.
 Remove the pan from the heat and pop a lid over the pan.
 Leave the pan for about 10 minutes and the bean sprouts will warm through in the residual heat.
-Enjoy!

 Nutrition